kriss-spy/test-case-visualizer/README.md

+# test case visualizer

-what am I developing: a webapp, a react website to visualize simple test cases
+a webapp, a react website to visualize simple test cases

 ## roadmap